 “Oh, God is brave all right,” said Rom lightly.
 “You see Him all the time, chancing His arm.”
 But he was startled, for she had smiled as she spoke and everything he had thought about her gravity and seriousness was suddenly set at nought.

 It is a whimsical conversation, light and brief.
 And yet it is a peculiar one for a newly-acquainted couple.
 Harriet speaks in jest, about the baby’s delicacy, with wonder at God’s creation of this fragile, dependable creature.
-Rom follows her reasoning, in sync, with a retort that evidence of God’s faith in his creation is constant.
-It is a perfect moment of understanding and sympathy and will be echoed in those moments after Rom and Harriet become lovers.
+Rom follows her reasoning with a retort that evidence of God’s faith in his creation is constant.
+It is a perfect moment of understanding and sympathy and will be echoed after Rom and Harriet are lovers.

 The morning after Harriet and Rom become lovers, Harriet revels in being “ruined.”
-First, Ibbotson seems to say something about social and higher standards.
-By society’s standards, Harriet is a fallen woman; but in God’s “standards,” a higher purpose, Harriet has come fully into herself by choosing love.
-And, at the centre of this joy is the human body and the God-given communion of physical congress:
+First, Ibbotson seems to say something about social standards.
+By society’s standards, Harriet is fallen; but in God’s “standards,” Harriet has come fully into herself by choosing love.
+At the centre of this joy is the human body and the communion of physical congress:

 … “I think God has made a mistake about love,” she said to him, lying with her head in the hollow of his arm.
 “If one can find it – all this ecstasy, and seeing the world in a grain of sand like this … then one isn’t going to struggle to be properly religious and good.”